paulowe/gcp/gke workloads/gke_persistent_storage/configMap.md

 Roughly on the order of seconds or minutes

 ### How frequently does the kubelet refresh the values of ConfigMaps stored in environment variables inside Pods?
+Never

+### You have created a ConfigMap and want to make the data available to your application.
+Where should you configure the directory path parameters in the Pod manifest to allow your application to access the data as files?
+spec.containers.volumeMounts